Causally-Aware Unsupervised Feature Selection Learning: Introduction

 However, existing UFS methods emphasize the discriminative power of features, neglecting the underlying causality within data.
-These methods typically identify the most discriminative features by assessing the dependence between features and inferred clustering labels in the unsupervised scenario.
+These methods typically identify the most discriminative features by assessing the dependence between features and inferred clustering labels in the unsupervised scenario~\cite{zhu2017subspace,lin2021unsupervised,FSDK}.
 Confounding factors that simultaneously influence both features and clustering labels can induce spurious correlations between them.
 As a result, conventional UFS methods often select numerous irrelevant features and lack interpretability.
-For instance, as illustrated in Fig.~\ref{illustration1} (a), photos of polar bears and penguins are often taken against a white background (polar regions), while tigers and monkeys are typically photographed against a green background (forest).
-In this context, the location serves as a confounder, affecting both the animal class and the background color.
-This confounder establishes a backdoor path between the background and animal classes, resulting in spurious correlations.
-By neglecting confounding effects, existing UFS methods rely on spurious correlations for feature selection.
-This results in the selection of irrelevant features, such as the aforementioned background features.
-Besides, since spurious correlations fail to accurately describe the true causal relationships between features and cluster labels, the selected features will lack interpretability.
-Although several causality-based feature selection methods have been proposed recently, they are impractical in unsupervised scenarios due to their reliance on label information~\cite{yu2022causal,quinzan2023drcfs}.
+As an example of animal clustering, as shown in Fig.~\ref{illustration1} (a), photos of polar bears and penguins are often captured against white backgrounds (e.g., polar regions), while tigers and monkeys are typically photographed against green backgrounds (e.g., forests).
+In this context, location acts as a confounder, influencing both the clustering labels (animal classes) and the background color.
+This confounder creates a backdoor path between the background and the clustering labels, resulting in spurious correlations.
+By ignoring confounding effects, existing UFS methods rely on spurious correlations for feature selection, leading to the inclusion of irrelevant features, such as the aforementioned background features.
+Since background features are ineffective for distinguishing animals classes, their inclusion degrades the performance of downstream clustering tasks.
+Besides, because spurious correlations fail to capture the true causal relationships between features and clustering labels, the selected features lack interpretability.
+Although several causality-based feature selection methods have been proposed recently, they are impractical in unsupervised scenarios due to their reliance on label information~\cite{yu2022causal,quinzan2023drcfs,yu2021unified}.